AnwarIqbal/ImageCaptioning/README.md

 <image src = "Images/Architecture.png">

-Feature Extraction of Images: it is the Inception V3 model trained beforehand on the ImageNet dataset.
-As mentioned in the previous step we have preprocessed the images with Inception V3, without the output layer, The features thus extracted will act as an input for this model.
+Feature Extraction of Images: features from the images were preprocessed using with Inception V3, without the output layer, The features thus extracted will act as an input for this model.

 Processing of Sequence: This is the Gated Recurrent Unit neural network layer for word embedding pre-trained on GloVe model for text input handling.